Wide Load Rules Guide: Permits, Escorts, Weight Limits

 An oversize load, also called a wide-load, is any vehicle or load wider than 8 feet, 6 inches.
 These are usually flatbed loads carrying large items such as vehicles, machinery, or manufactured homes.
 Shippers moving oversize loads are subject to special freight restrictions and will require extra permits.
 Wide-load restrictions vary from state to state, as well as between the US and Canada.
-Be sure to check all local regulations along your route well-ahead of time.
+Be sure to check all local regulations and optimize your route well ahead of time.

-In this quick primer we will cover the national regulations affecting wide loads.
+In this blog post, we will cover the national regulations affecting wide loads.
 We will also be jumping into other factors that must be taken into account such as max width trailers, weight limits, use of travel escorts, and special markings.

 What is Considered a Wide-Load

 Due to federal regulations, most trailers are built within the 102-inch limit.
-Flatbed loads are usually considered a wide-load when the large machinery, manufactured home, vehicle or large equipment placed on the trailer extends beyond the 102-inch width of the trailer itself.
-When this happens, you’ll need to obtain the necessary wide load or oversize load permits.
+Flatbed loads are usually considered a wide-load when industrial machinery, manufactured homes, vehicles, or large equipment placed on the trailer extends beyond the 102-inch width of the trailer itself.
+When this happens, you'll need to obtain the necessary wide load or oversize load permits.
 The maximum height for a load is the same as the width, not to exceed 102 inches.

 Weight is another important consideration.
 In general, 46,000 pounds is the maximum legal weight for a load.
 However, local regulations may vary on this.